Yoga4mums for all age groups and abilities

 - A blend of postnatal yoga and baby yoga for new mothers

 - Joint parent/baby relaxation (walking relaxation, instant relaxation, relaxation to sleep, feeding relaxation)

 Baby yoga offers quality physical stimulation that has become essential in an urban sedentary lifestyle.
 For every hour that babies spend strapped in cars seats or home seats, 5 minutes of Baby Yoga provide stretching as a start to a healthy lifestyle.
 Baby yoga can be practiced instantly anywhere at anytime and always generates a joyful interaction.

 Find a class

 If you are based in North London you might like to practice with Cathy Underwood, founder and director of Yoga4mums.
-For this class children must be 10 or over and accompanied by an adult.
+Young children over 10 years old are welcome but must be accompanied by an adult.

 - Every Wednesday 7-8pm at St John’s Parish Centre, Friern Barnet Road N11 3EQ